CloudWithChris/cloudwithchris.com/content/episode/azure-for-game-developers.md

 PublishDate: "2021-10-06T12:00:00Z"
 Title: CGN8 - Cloud Gaming Notes Episode 8 - Azure for Game Developers
 episode: "CGN8"
-image: img/cloudwithchrislogo.png
+image: img/episodes/azure-for-game-developers.jpg
 explicit: "no"
 guests:
 - labrinaloving
 hosts:
 - chrisreddington
 images:
+- img/episodes/azure-for-game-developers.jpg
 - img/cloudwithchrislogo.png
-# podcast_bytes: "35914672"
+podcast_bytes: "63594496"
-# podcast_duration: "0:37:25.000"
+podcast_duration: "0:44:09.000"
-# podcast_file: CGN6 - Gaming as Entertainment - Esports and Streaming.mp3
+podcast_file: CGN8 - Cloud Gaming Notes Episode 8 - Azure for Game Developers.mp3
 series:
 - Cloud Gaming Notes
 tags:
 - Architecture
 - Gaming
-- Streaming
-- ESports
+- Game Development
 - Cloud
 - Azure
-# youtube: kbtvX8JUwYQ
+youtube: 1_5LIFXBjqI
-upcoming: true
 ---
 In this session, Chris is joined by LaBrina Loving who leads Developer Advocacy for Game Developers at Microsoft who will share her journey as a .Net Developer working in enterprise into the world of gaming.
 We will cover some of the key challenges that game developers of all sizes face and how cloud can help.